-The moment you walk through our doors you will experience early childhood education as you have never seen it before.
-The facilities and attention to detail in the centre are unsurpassed.
-Our playground is special and incorporates natural play spaces, with endless opportunities for exploration and imaginative play.
-There is an open, relaxed atmosphere where we cater for each child's intellectual, aesthetic, moral, social, emotional and physical development, for the best start to education in a Christian environment.
+The moment you walk through our doors you will experience early childhood education as you have never seen, heard or felt it before.
+The attention to detail in our centres are unsurpassed.
+Our playgrounds are special and incorporate natural play spaces, with endless opportunities for exploration and imaginative play.
+There is an open, relaxed atmosphere where we cater for each child's intellectual, aesthetic, ethical, social, emotional and physical development, for the best start to education cradled in a Christian environment.
 We aim to create a stimulating, attractive, supportive and responsible environment which is conducive to learning.
-Exploring Tree Macarthur is a “Reggio Emilia” inspired centre.
-The Reggio Emilia Approach is an innovative and inspiring approach to early childhood education which values the child as strong, capable and resilient; rich with wonder and knowledge.
-Every child brings with them deep curiosity and potential and this innate curiosity drives their interest to understand their world and their place within it.
-Read More.
+Exploring Tree Centres are inspired by a range of perspectives and approaches to early childhood education that are innovative, inclusive and invigorating.
+We hold that children are strong, capable and resilient; rich with wonder and knowledge and flourish in all their diversities and differences.
+Every child brings with them deep curiosity and potential that drives all kinds of possibilities to understand their world and their place within it.

-We have designed the centre after consultation with children, (their input on the playground design was amazing) families, educators, early childhood experts, the National Quality Standards and Early Years Learning Framework.
+We have designed our centres through consultation with children, families, educators, early childhood experts, the National Quality Standard and Early Years Learning Framework.

-Children benefit from a close understanding between centre educators and parents in the nurturing process.
-Our educators recognise the importance of parents being the primary influence in their child's life and therefore strive to continually develop and maintain close links with the home and family.
-We encourage parent participation in all areas of the program according to their individual needs, interests and opportunities.
-Parents are encouraged, by newsletters and direct discussion, to form a close association with the centre.
-We encourage parent involvement in events and meetings.
+Children benefit from a close understanding between centre educators and families in the nurturing process.
+Our educators recognise the importance of families being the primary influence in their child's life and therefore strive to continually develop and maintain close links with the home and family.
+We encourage family participation in all areas of the program according to their individual needs, interests and opportunities.
+Families are encouraged, by newsletters and direct discussion, to form a close association with the centre.
+We encourage family involvement in events and meetings.
 Please see any of our educators if you would like to be more involved in any way.

-The centre has a high level security and surveillance system in every room, which ensures peace of mind.
+The centres have a high level security and surveillance system in every room, which ensures peace of mind.
 All visitors must enter through our reception area, and access to the classrooms is impossible without our staff.
-Exploring Tree Macarthur is fully registered, licensed and accredited, and meets the requirements of Camden Council, the Department of Community Services, and the Board of Fire Commissioners.
+Exploring Tree centres are fully registered, licensed and accredited, and meets the requirements of Camden Council, the Department of Community Services, and the Board of Fire Commissioners.